Many people say their dream is to travel the world in retirement before they are too old or sick to fully enjoy it.

 “I have kids.”

 Congratulations!
-I hope you find parenthood to be a satisfying journey.
+We hope you find parenthood to be a satisfying journey.

 We never wanted kids.
-For me personally, being a mother was never on my ‘to do’ list in life.
-Sure, I saved a lot of money over the years by not having children.
-However, there are many early retirees and early retiree planners who do have children, so I know it is possible to save money and have the joy of kids to boot.
+However, there are many early retirees and early retiree planners who do have children.
+We’ve met many.
+And so we know it is possible to save money and have the joy of children to boot.

-Here is where I have to offer you help from others – because I have no direct experience in this realm of saving money with kids in the house.
+I have no direct experience of saving money with kids in the house.

-I check in on other early retirement blogs from time to time, and some of them are by early retirement enthusiasts who have children.
-Check out those blogs here.
+Check out some early retirement blogs with useful information on saving with kids here.
 That link also has great blogs by people without children, and Millennials who see the wisdom of financial freedom.

 “I’m worried about health care.”